This article is written by Saswoti Rath a law graduate from SOA NATIONAL INSTITUTE OF LAW BA LL. B(Hons) during her internship at LeDroit India.

 Clarified that hostile witnesses can still offer admissible testimony if corroborated.
 The Court also emphasized procedural fairness in declaring a witness hostile.

-The Court held that even hostile testimony cannot be brushed aside if corroborated by other reliable evidence.
+The Court held that it cannot brush aside hostile testimony if other reliable evidence corroborates it.

-Reiterated that contradictions between FIR and oral testimony can be used for impeachment if properly proved.
+The Court reiterated that parties can use contradictions between the FIR and oral testimony for impeachment if they properly prove them.

 Procedural Safeguards and Limits